CtrlK

 Trigger Term Quality

-Includes strong natural keywords users would say: 'runbooks', 'incidents', 'incident response', 'escalation paths', 'recovery actions', 'procedures'.
-These cover the main terms a user would naturally use when needing this skill.
+Includes strong natural trigger terms users would say: 'runbooks', 'incidents', 'incident response', 'escalation paths', 'recovery actions', 'procedures'.
+These cover the key vocabulary someone working in incident management would use.

 3 / 3